-If our products are not accepted by the market, we will not be able to sustain or expand our business.
+If our products or services are not accepted by the market, we will not be able to sustain or expand our business.

-Certain of our proposed products have not yet been clinically tested or commercially introduced, and some of our existing products are marketed and sold on the basis of potential future medical or therapeutic value (assuming technology advances), and we cannot be sure that any of them will achieve market acceptance or generate revenues or operating profits.
-The development of a market for our products may be influenced by many factors, some of which are out of our control, including:
+Certain of our proposed products or services have not yet been clinically tested or commercially introduced, and some of our existing products or services are marketed and sold on the basis of potential future medical or therapeutic value (assuming technology advances), and we cannot be sure that any of them will achieve market acceptance or generate revenues or operating profits.
+The development of a market for our products or services may be influenced by many factors, some of which are out of our control, including:

-- acceptance of our products by eye care and health care practitioners; - the cost competitiveness of our products; - consumer reluctance to try and use a new product; - regulatory and legislative requirements; - adequate coverage and reimbursement by third-party payors; - lack of scientific advancements to validate the medical value of certain products, such as stored cord blood or cord tissue (or scientific advancements in other medical approaches that reduce or eliminate the value of such products); and - the earlier release of competitive products, such as new silicone hydrogel products or contraceptive technologies, into the market by our competitors; and the emergence of newer and more competitive products.
+- acceptance of our products or services by eye care or other health care practitioners; - · the cost competitiveness of our products and services; - consumer reluctance to try and use a new product or service; - regulatory and legislative requirements; - adequate coverage and reimbursement by third-party payors; - lack of scientific advancements to validate the medical value of certain products or services, such as stored cord blood or cord tissue (or scientific advancements in other medical approaches that reduce or eliminate the value of such products or services); and - the earlier release of competitive products or services, such as new silicone hydrogel products or contraceptive technologies, into the market by our competitors; and the emergence of newer and more competitive products or services.